 When we impose an interim order we continually risk-assess any new information and will refer a case for an early review if needed.

-In general, when we receive requests for an early review from a nurse or midwife we’ll arrange a review hearing.
+In general, when we receive requests for an early review from a nurse, midwife or nursing associate we’ll arrange a review hearing.

 However, there are cases when we won’t accept such requests.

 When we don’t accept a request for an early review:

 - The nurse, midwife or nursing associate has requested it because they are generally dissatisfied with the outcome of a previous hearing.
 Where this is the case, the nurse, midwife or nursing associate can apply to the High Court (in England and Wales), the Court of Session in Scotland, or the High Court of Justice in Northern Ireland, to terminate the order.

 - There does not appear to be any relevant new information for the panel to consider.

 If we receive information that shows the original interim order may not be appropriate, we’ll schedule a review.

 For example, we might receive information that suggests a more restrictive, or conversely, a less restrictive measure is needed to manage any risk to patients or the wider public interest.

 In these cases where new, relevant evidence becomes available after an interim order has been imposed, it must be reviewed by a panel at an early review hearing, before the usual six month review date.